strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 $ lb
 ```

+{% include note.html content="You do not need to first create a `loopback-pwa` directory first as this directory will be created by the application generator.
+" %}

 {% include note.html content="Alternative [command line tools](https://loopback.io/doc/en/lb3/Command-line-tools.html) to the LoopBack CLI (`lb`) include the IBM API Connect developer toolkit (`apic`) or the legacy StrongLoop tool (`slc`).
 " %}